-Perhaps the most common surgical procedure done on the farm is castration.
+Perhaps the most common livestock surgery done on the farm is castration.
 Done in every farm species except poultry (whose reproductive parts are on the inside), this is a relatively quick procedure typically done before the male animal reaches sexual maturity.
-However, there are considerable species differences in method, dictated by differing anatomy and industry standards.
+However, considerable species differences exist in method, dictated by differing anatomy and industry standards.

-For some farm animals, such as calves, piglets, lambs and kids, no sedation is typically used—the animals are awake during the procedure.
+For some farm animals, such as calves, piglets, lambs and kids, no sedation is typically used.
+The animals are awake during the procedure.
 However, most veterinarians use a local anesthetic to block pain at the incision site.
 When castration is done at a young age, blood vessels are small, and there is minimal bleeding.

 Horses, however, are different.
 Their blood vessels are larger, and for the safety of the animal as well as the surgeon, equines are castrated either under heavy sedation while the horse is standing, or under general anesthesia with the horse lying on the ground.

-After surgery, keep the animal fairly quiet, but allow him to walk around—this helps decrease swelling and encourages the wound to drain.
+After surgery, keep the animal fairly quiet, but allow him to walk around.
+This helps decrease swelling and encourages the wound to drain.
 Drainage is bloody at first but should progress to a serum-like appearance.
 If you see pus or smell anything noxious from the incision, call your vet, as these are indications of infection.

 Fixing a Cow’s Displaced Stomach, or LDA

 A condition called left displaced abomasum, or LDA, occurs when the cow’s fourth stomach, the abomasum, becomes abnormally filled with gas.
 Then, like a balloon, it rises from the floor of the abdomen and turns to the left side of the cow—thus “left displaced.”